jbiason/blog/content/books/things-i-learnt/magical-number-seven/index.md

 result7 = func_7(result6)
 ```

+(If we go back to the dependency injection chain, you may think that instead
+of making DI7 receive DI6 as dependency [which would receive DI5 as
+dependency, which would receive DI4 as dependency, which would receive DI3 as
+dependency and so forth] you would actually create all the DI (dependency
+injections) in one single pass and then the starting function would call the
+dependencies in a single shot, not chaining them.)

-Now you can see _exactly_ how the data is being transfomed -- and, obviously,
+Now you can see _exactly_ how the data is being transformed -- and, obviously,
 the functions would have better names, like `expand`, `break_lines`,
 `name_fields` and so on, so you can see that that compressed data I mentioned
 before is actually being decompressed, the content is being broke line by